abhidata1/Churn/README.md

 # Churn
-Model results for churn prediction
+Results for churn prediction using different models